 10. Vadstena, Sweden

-Rebel Center. in 1568 In the summer of 1875, Duke John together with his brother Karl organized a rebellion against the Swedish king Eric XIV.
-Vadstena was the first town captured by the rebels.
-Catherine supported her husbund.
+Rebel Center.
+In the summer of 1568, Duke John, with the support of his brother Karl, initiated a rebellion against King Eric XIV of Sweden.
+Vadstena was the first town to fall under rebel control.
+Catherine Jagiellon stood by her husband's side throughout this tumultuous period.

 Excerpt from the book The Bride of War: